KaliumPuceon/Half-Beat/README.md

 ## USAGE
-once you've cloned the repo into wherever you want to work, use `chmod +x` to make `convert.sh` executable.
-To convert a file, run `./convert.sh $file`.
+once you've cloned the repo into wherever you want to work, use `chmod +x` to make the two `.sh` files executable.

+There are two options for converting a file.
+Using `dynabeat.sh` will try and match every single beat of the song, however the detection is sketchy at best and while this might give you a clearer change, it'll be less consistent and more jerky.

+The other option is to use `fixedbeat.sh`.
+This uses a fixed tempo with zero offset, so ideally your song should start with a beat on or near the first sample of the file.
+I'll try and accommodate others... later.

+To use these, run `fixedbeat.sh $file` or `dynabeat.sh $file` to convert $file.
 This might work if you supply a full path, I have no idea.
 Probably copy your file into the working folder, and also make sure there's no spaces, this was one hell of a rush job.

-The thing will sit for a while and spit out some ffmpeg messages and then once it's done your prompt will come back and the freshly created song will be in `out.mp3`.
+The thing will sit for a while and spit out some messages and then once it's done your prompt will come back and the freshly created song will be in `out.mp3`.
 I'll add the ability to specify... anything... in the future.

 ## Example output